Wodonga Council

 Candidate Information Sessions

-• Details of the new Local Government Act 2020
+• Details of the Local Government Act 2020;

 • The electoral process and campaigning including key dates and information provided by the Victorian Electoral Commission.